Self-Care for Epilepsy

-Eat well and regularly.
+SPAN: Eat well and regularly.
 Good nutrition can give you energy and make you feel better.
 Eat lots of fruits, vegetables, and whole grains.
-Avoid skipping meals, because seizures are more likely if you have low blood sugar.
+Don't skip meals, because seizures are more likely if you have low blood sugar.

-Manage illness.
+SPAN: Manage illness.
 Get proper treatment when you’re sick.
 Check with your healthcare provider and pharmacist about the risk of seizures with medicines you take for illnesses.
-If your healthcare provider has prescribed antiepileptic medicines, be sure to take them even when you’re ill.
+If your healthcare provider has prescribed antiepileptic medicines, take them even when you’re ill.

 © 2000-2019 The StayWell Company, LLC.
 800 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.